shlizee/RhythmicNet/README.md

 (* equal contribution)

 ## Introduction
-This repo holds the code and project page for the work **How Does it Sound?
+This repository contains the code (coming soon) and project page for the work **How Does it Sound?
 Generation of Rhythmic Soundtracks for Human Movement Videos** ([paper](https://openreview.net/pdf?id=JuNatTaGZ6J)) presented in NeurIPS 2021.

 https://user-images.githubusercontent.com/43658626/144976026-83cf8af2-7dc9-457f-ad17-71e7f81411d5.mov